 My passive portfolio isn’t for everyone.
 You might think, for instance, that my faith in small cap value is misplaced.
 You may not agree that the outperformance of REIT’s will persist.
 You might not want to have an allocation to bonds.
 Perhaps you can take more pain than me.

 With that said, the portfolio helps me sleep at night.
-I like not having to think about it.
+I like not having to think about this account.
 I like not having to worry about the economy or whatever hyped up disaster everyone is losing their minds over.
 I’m comfortable with the assumptions that are built into this approach and I don’t have to worry about it.

 Money is deeply personal.
 Only you know your tolerance for pain and risk.
 Good tools to test your own approach are Portfolio Visualizer and Portfolio Charts.
 Another great tool is Simba’s backtesting spreadsheet.